 4. Remember who you’re fighting with.

 My aunt used to tell me to treat my brother well because he’s all I will ever have.
 I didn’t understand what she meant at the time, but as I watch my boys grow up, I now know what she meant.
-Someday my wife and I will be gone, but my boys will always have one another, so they should treat them with respect, kindness, and care.
+Someday, my wife and I will be gone, but my boys will have one another, so they should treat each other with respect, kindness, and care.

 5. Be kind.
 Practice the Golden Rule.

 Treat others like you would want to be treated.
 If you want to be kicked by your brothers and made fun of by them, then by all means, you go ahead and do the same.
 But, the better way is to recognize that we should treat others like we want to be treated.